Andrew W. Marlowe: Television

 He is the creator and executive producer of the ABC TV series Castle, which he also frequently wrote.
 The series ran for 173 episodes over eight seasons, with Marlowe show-running and executive producing the first seven.
 Over the course of its run, the show won four consecutive People’s Choice Awards for Favorite TV Crime Drama, as well as an ALMA Award, Prism Award, Imogen Award, several TV Guide Awards, and two Primetime Emmy Awards Nominations.

 During the production of Castle, Marlowe and Terri Edda Miller (who also served as an Executive Producer on the show), teamed up to create MilMar Pictures.
 Their first project, Take Two, was ordered straight-to-series by ABC on November 16, 2017, with German RTL Group's channel VOX and French France 2 instantly joining them.
 The lighthearted detective procedural starred Rachel Bilson and Eddie Cibrian and ran for one season.

 In November 2019, it was announced that Marlowe and Miller, in partnership with Queen Latifah, Debra Martin Chase, and Davis Entertainment, would launch a revival of the 1980s TV series The Equalizer for CBS.
-In January of 2020, the script was ordered to pilot, with Latifah to star and Miller and Marlowe set to write, produce, and show-run the series under the MilMar Pictures banner.
+In January 2020, the script was ordered to pilot, with Latifah to star and Miller and Marlowe set to write, produce, and show-run the series under the MilMar Pictures banner.
 The reboot of The Equalizer premiered right after the 2021 Super Bowl and drew over 20 million viewers.

 At the conclusion of its second season, The Equalizer received a rare two-season pickup from CBS.
 Having shepherded the production through the worst of the COVID-19 pandemic, and wanting to embody the ideals of the show, Marlowe and Miller stepped back as showrunners at the end of Season Two, stating “It’s been an honor and privilege to work with one of the most talented casts and crews in the business.
 Now, in the spirit of The Equalizer, it’s time to raise up other important voices who we know will carry the heart and soul of this show.”
 The pair continue to serve as executive producers.